abdeoliveira/timepatrol/README.md

 ## Troubleshooting

+### You updated the kernel, didn't reboot and rollback

+If you did this you probably ended with an unbootable system.
+I have no sufficient knowledge to cover all system-rescue situations, but I would say that the following steps would fit in most cases:

+1. Boot using a live media
+2. Chroot into your (broken) system
+3. Mount all partitions (eg. `mount -a`)
+4. Reinstall your boot loader.
+Alterativelly, you can try to downgrade the kernel.
+5. Exit chroot.
+Reboot.

 ### Locked pacman database after rollback
 If you are on an Arch-based distro and you are using the pre-hook and have performed